erhathaway/router-primitives/README.md

 ## Rehydration of state after visibility change

-All routers will by default rehydrate chidlren routers back to how the chidlren were when the parent state changed.
+All routers will by default rehydrate children routers back to how the chidlren were when the parent state changed.
 The exception to this is if a child in the branch had their state updated while said router was hidden.
 This setting can be overridden on a case-by-case basis during the router tree declaration.

 ## V1 Roadmap